francois-vincent/DjangoBootstrap/README.md

 ## Quick Start

-1. Create a virtualenv and enter it, then install requirements:
+1. Clone this project, create a virtualenv and enter it, then install requirements:

 ```
     pip install - r requirements.txt